Stickkman/techBlog14/README.md

 ## Usage

 This app can be run locally by following the above installation instructions OR by going to the HEROKU link found below.
+Also for testing purposes for logins, you can use 'dionsanders' for username, and 'password123' for the password, or simply look in the 'userSeeds.js'.

 ## License
 This license is covered under the MIT